 What happens if I need maintenance completed at my house?

-Under Stage 4 restrictions we can only attend to Urgent maintenance.
 Please continue to report your maintenance as usual and your property manager will arrange.

 Under the Residential Tenancies Act 1997, urgent repairs in a rental property are: